Stage Three – Living with No Self

 If I listed all the attributes that are now incorporated into my Stage Three they would read as a weird bunch of changes, some of which I wouldn’t have selected to put on my life’s to-do list.
 They include:

-- The loss of connection with my conscious historical memory;
+- The loss of connection with my conscious historical memory and imagined future;

 - A silent mind (not the type of silence you might think.
 I explain this later);

 - A dissolving of the mind created self-identity (the Tony Eastmead package), that gave me such a strong feeling of duality and separateness while supporting the rollercoaster of emotional desires and reactions to events;